First-order thermodynamics of multi-scalar-tensor gravity: Discussion and conclusions

 The entropy analysis reinforces this picture.
 In the coupling frame, the entropy current~\eqref{eq:entropycurrentGHMP} and the entropy-generation vector~\eqref{eq:entropygenerationvectorGHMP} are not determined solely by the inertial channel.
 Through $W_a^{(\FF)}$, they are also sensitive to the residual thermal structure that survives after adapting the frame to the coupling.
 Likewise, the entropy density, Eqs.~\eqref{eq:entropydensityFFexplicit} and \eqref{eq:entropydensityFF_DchiDgrad}, depends explicitly on both the time-like thermal magnitude $\mathfrak D_\chi$ and the spatial gradient magnitude $\mathfrak D_{\rm grad}$.
 At the level of entropy production, Eqs.~\eqref{eq:entropyproductionGHMPexpanded}, \eqref{eq:entropyproductionGHMPnobulkSigma}, and \eqref{eq:entropyproductionGHMPminbulkSigma2}, the multi-field theory therefore possesses an enlarged nonequilibrium sector relative to the one-field case.
 The gravitational medium is thermodynamically richer not merely because there are more scalar degrees of freedom, but because these degrees of freedom can contribute through distinct constitutive channels that need not collapse to a single effective variable.

+A further qualification concerns the kinetic matrix $\mathcal B_{AB}$.
+The formalism distinguishes between a general symmetric kinetic matrix, a nondegenerate kinetic matrix, and a positive-definite kinetic matrix.
+The lower-index scalar equations and the effective stress tensor remain meaningful for a general symmetric $\mathcal B_{AB}$.
+The field-space covariant rewriting of the scalar equations and the raising of field-space indices require nondegeneracy.
+The interpretation of $\mathfrak D_\chi$ and $\mathfrak D_{\rm grad}$ as nonnegative norm-like diagnostics requires the stronger assumption of positive definiteness.
+If $\mathcal B_{AB}$ is degenerate, the theory may still be studied, but the analysis must either be kept in lower-index form or supplemented by additional model-dependent structure.

 The FLRW cosmology example provides a particularly transparent illustration of the general picture.
 By symmetry, $W_a^{(\FF)}$ and $\mathfrak D_{\rm grad}$ vanish identically, Eqs.~\eqref{eq:WFLRWzero} and \eqref{eq:DgradFLRWzero}.
 However, the theory does not reduce fully to the one-field thermal case, because the time-like invariant $\mathfrak D_\chi$ remains nontrivial, enters the effective fluid variables through Eqs.~\eqref{eq:rhoFLRW_chiA} and \eqref{eq:pFLRW_chiA}, and contributes to the coupling transport law through Eq.~\eqref{eq:SigmaFFLRWexplicit_chiA}.
 The homogeneous dynamics is therefore still governed by both Eqs.~\eqref{eq:KTFtransportFLRW} and \eqref{eq:Dchi_transport_FLRW}, showing that coupling equilibrium, Eq.~\eqref{eq:chiFequivFLRW}, does not in general imply full multi-scalar equilibrium.
+Moreover, the FLRW example is therefore limited.
+It is useful because it shows that the homogeneous theory does not reduce completely to the one-field thermal case: the full time-like field-space invariant $\mathfrak D_\chi$ remains active.
+However, FLRW removes the spatial multi-scalar sector by symmetry, since $W_a^{(\FF)}=0$ and $\mathfrak D_{\rm grad}=0$.
+A natural next step is to apply the present framework to less symmetric systems.
+Bianchi cosmologies are especially useful because anisotropic expansion makes the shear sector active and can couple nontrivially to the multi-scalar spatial gradients.
+Lema\^itre--Tolman--Bondi geometries are another natural arena, because radial inhomogeneity provides a simple setting in which the projected scalar gradients need not vanish.
+These examples would allow one to test the spatial transport sector of the formalism, which is suppressed by FLRW symmetry.